Search for a place

 Westminster is the seat of government and the residence of royalty, and contains, besides Westminster Abbey, the Houses of Parliament, St James's Palace, Buckingham Palace, &c.
 It was formerly separated from the city of London by Temple Bar.
 It owes its origin to a market and fair granted to the abbot and convent of Westminster Abbey in 1259.
 It was made a separate diocese at the suppression of religious houses, but was re-incorporated with the diocese of London in 1550.
 It was made a parl. bor. in the time of Edward VI.; it returns 3 members to Parliament (3 divisions - viz., Hanover Square, Abbey, and Strand, 1 member for each division); its representation was increased from 2 to 3 members in 1885.

-Click here for graphs and data of how Westminster has changed over two centuries.
-For statistics for historical units named after Westminster go to Units and Statistics.
+Westminster is now part of WESTMINSTER District.
+Click here for graphs and data of how WESTMINSTER has changed over two centuries.
+For statistics about Westminster itself, go to Statistics.

 How to reference this page: